supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 13. Move back to the **ContosoRG2** resource group and select the **ContosoWebLBSecondaryIP** Public IP address.
 Copy the DNS name and paste it into a new browser tab.
 The Contoso application is now responding from the **Secondary** site.
 Make sure to select the current Policy Offerings to ensure connectivity to the SQL Always-On group that was also failed over in the background.

-14. Return to the browser tab pointing to the Contoso application at the Front Door URL.
-Refresh the page.
-The site loads immediately, from the DR site.
-Web site users accessing the service via Front Door are automatically routed to the currently available site, so there is no change in how they access the site even though it is failed over.
-There **will** be downtime as the failover happens, but once the site is back online the experience for them will be no different than when it is running in the **Primary** site.
+14. Go back to the browser tab with the Contoso application open at the Front Door URL and refresh the page.
+The site should load quickly from the DR site.
+Users accessing the service via Front Door are automatically routed to the active site, ensuring seamless access despite the failover.
+While there may be some downtime during the failover process, once the site is back online, the user experience will remain the same as when it was running on the **Primary** site.
+If the page does not load immediately, wait for a few moments and try refreshing again.

     ![The Contoso Insurance PolicyConnect webpage displays.
 The URL is from Azure Front Door.](images1/E4T2S17.png "Contoso Insurance PolicyConnect webpage")